Rajbeast10/AI-Classroom-System/README.md

 This project uses:

-* 📱 Old Android phone as wireless classroom camera
+* 📱 Android phone as wireless classroom camera
 * 🧠 Artificial Intelligence for classroom analysis
 * 🎥 OpenCV + MediaPipe for real-time computer vision
 * 🌐 Futuristic frontend dashboard for teachers